sherlock-audit/2024-07-exactly-stacking-contracts-judging/README.md

  The way to avoid starting a new distribution would be for the provider to set 0 allowances on the market or withdraw the assets

-# Issue M-12: Liquidations will leave dust when repaying expired maturities, making it impossible to clear bad debt putting the protocol at a risk of insolvency
+# Issue M-10: Liquidations will leave dust when repaying expired maturities, making it impossible to clear bad debt putting the protocol at a risk of insolvency

 Source: https://github.com/sherlock-audit/2024-07-exactly-stacking-contracts-judging/issues/69

+The protocol has acknowledged this issue.

 ## Found by
 0x73696d616f